HISTORY OF PASCO COUNTY

 In a 1978 interview, Peter Joseph "Uncle Joe" Baillie recalled that his father, William John Baillie, purchased 80 acres of land and donated one acre to the Anclote Baptist Church as a site for a church building.
 He recalled that when Elfers began to grow, the church moved to Elfers and returned Baillie’s land to him.

 According to the History of the First Baptist Church of Tarpon Springs: "On September 26, 1892, a little band of Baptist Believers in Christ met for worship in a small school house in Anclote, Florida.
 Bro.
 A. L. Randall conducted the preaching service and Bro.
 T. M. McGill, acting as moderator called the body to order, stating the purpose of the meeting was to form a new and independent church, where upon three brothers and five sisters presented letters for that Purpose.
 Thus, the West Anclote Baptist Church came into existence.
 After prayer, Mrs., Sarah Thompson presented herself for Baptism.
 The charter members were Brothers E. A. Hill, W. A. Cobb, A. Z. Dekleand Sisters Eunicie A. Hill, Mary T. Hill, T. Gause, Lettie Dekleand Sarah A. Meyer.
 On September 16, 1894, the West Anclote Church was dissolved and reorganized as the Baptist Church of Tarpon Springs.”
+(The 1891 American Baptist Yearbook lists West Anclote as a new church.)

 An article in the Tampa Tribune on Sept.
 1, 2001, reported: "Founded in November 1876, Riverside Fellowship will celebrate its 125th anniversary in November with groundbreaking for a new building on Perrine Ranch Road.
 The congregation first met as a Baptist church on the site of the Elfers Cemetery, then moved to a building on Trouble Creek Road.
 Currently, services are held at Seven Springs Middle School.”